JackDKillelea/JackDKillelea.github.io/_portfolio/portfolio-7.md

 ---
-title: "Python CSV to PDF Converter"
+title: "Web Dev - CSV to PDF Converter"
 excerpt: "A Python website, you import a csv and get out a PDF.<br/><img src='https://imgur.com/TxvzDVJ.jpg'>"
 collection: portfolio
 ---